Manual vs. Automated Software Testing: Balancing Between the Perks and Downsides

 As more companies embrace DevOps and continuous delivery model, new approaches to testing become necessary.
 CD framework assumes that your software components are always in the deployment-ready state, meaning that you can no longer postpone testing to the very end of your project.
 A software change has to continuously move from Development to Testing to Deployment – and that’s where continuous testing comes as an essential measure.

 Continuous testing ensures that all QA activities happen in smaller batches whenever the need arises, rather than at the end of a development cycle.
-According to a , 75% of business leaders rank continuous testing as a critical or important component of their development lifecycle.
+According to a recent survey by CA Technologies, 75% of business leaders rank continuous testing as a critical or important component of their development lifecycle.

 However, continuous testing is also a massive undertaking.
 It requires significant investment in new automation tools (which 63% of survey respondents often found too complex and/or expensive); plus stronger communication and collaboration effort among your teams and certain changes in the workflows – 73% of respondents strongly agreeing that continuous testing requires a major shift in mindset and culture.